Vijay9397/GCT-Case-Study/README.md

 - Handling race conditions in S3 file availability.
 - Structuring data in the cloud for long-term storage and scalability.
 - Debugging tricky JSON issues with newline-delimited formats.
+- Using Glue + Athena to power dashboard queries.
+- Creating QuickSight visuals directly from Lambda output.

 ---